Exclusive Offer 50% Off One Month Of Unlimited Classes

 Which Class is Right for You?

 The Bar Method offers a variety of class types and formats to suit your needs.
 The signature Bar Method class is a 60-minute fat-burning workout that follows the basic class flow outlined in this post.
-Similarly, the 60-minute Bar Advanced class challenges more experienced Bar Method students with more thigh and seat work.
+Similarly, the 60-minute Bar Strength class challenges more experienced Bar Method students with more thigh and seat work.

-For cardio lovers, Bar Move relies on a faster pace to keep your heart rate high and a varied class flow to keep your muscles guessing.
+For cardio lovers, Bar Method Cardio relies on a faster pace to keep your heart rate high and a varied class flow to keep your muscles guessing.
 If you’re short on time, Bar Express is a condensed version of the signature class, which packs a full-body workout into a 45-minute class.

 Next time you’re in class, think about the sequence of exercises and their strategic placement.
 This will help keep you focused and motivated on the muscles you’re working during your workout, enhance that feeling of accomplishment, strength and confidence you feel post-class and keep you coming back for more day after day, week after week and year after year.
 Happy shaking!